 This petroglyph site is a small one in the Sonoran desert.
 It is a dry and harsh area.
 Scattered among the heavily varnished boulders are a few Desert Abstract petroglyphs.
-I also found what appear to be rock circles.
+I also found what appeared to be rock circles.
 Maybe this was a small village?
 This site is also known for a rock that is supposed to ring when you tap it.
-I didn’t tap on any rocks but the area certainly has had some Native American activity.
+I didn’t tap on any rocks, but the area certainly has had some Native American activity.

 A short hike from the petroglyphs is what looks like another village.
 This village, however, is a little more modern in origin.
 From the ruins, I could see that someone had once built a hideaway out there.
 Evidence on the ground points to it being built in the 1960s.
 They even built a dam to catch any meager rainwater that would have come down the wash.
 Someone put a lot of effort into this place.
 Only foundations remain today.

 Update February 20, 2015: My friend, Mohave, emailed me to relate some fascinating background information on "The Land of Zion":